Korean, Edit

 Table 1.
 GFR Scale

-① Serves as a biomarker and clinical outcome
+○ Serves as both a biomarker and a clinical outcome.

 ② Complete Response (CR)

-○ All target and non-target lesions are removed
+○ All target and non-target lesions have disappeared.

 ③ Partial Response (PR)